Unsure In Which Direction To Go?

 Boston College Open Events are also a great opportunity to find out more information about courses, the facilities available and the wide range of student support on hand.

 Visit our 'Open Events' page for a full list of our Open Event dates, and to 'book your place'.

 The Careers Team regularly organise events throughout the year, such as university visits, Higher Education fairs, talks and external visitor stands.
-The College also promotes National Careers Week and regularly invites guest speakers on a variety of career-related topics.
+The College also promotes the National Career Service, National Careers Week and regularly invites guest speakers on a variety of career-related topics.

 The Matrix Quality Standard recognises the high quality careers advice provided by Boston College's Careers Team.

 Make an Appointment

 If you would like to make an appointment with one of the College's Careers Advisers, they are available for appointment at both Boston and Spalding campuses, by calling the College's Information Line on 01205 313218 or by email.

 Before making an appointment, please check the College's yearly Career Programme, which will let you know when and which career services are being offer during the year.